 When you are rear-ended in an accident or, through no fault of your own, rear-end someone, you may be left with serious injuries and an inability to work.

-How Our Baltimore Personal Injury Lawyers Can Help with a Rear End Accident Case
+How Our Baltimore Car Accident Lawyers Can Help with a Rear End Accident Case

-William G. Kolodner, P.A. has three generations of personal injury attorneys in Baltimore who are dedicated to advocating for clients and fighting for justice.
+William G. Kolodner Personal Injury Lawyers has three generations of personal injury attorneys in Baltimore who are dedicated to advocating for clients and fighting for justice.
 We have a combined century of experience fighting insurance companies with first-hand knowledge of the tactics insurance companies use.

 When you hire our Baltimore personal injury lawyers to represent you, you can count on us to: